jschnurer/party-playlist/server/README.md

 # API Endpoints

 #### POST /rooms
-* Description: creates a new room, returns its Code and the creator's UUId for that room.
+* Description: creates a new room, returns the new Code for that room.
+* Response Code: HTTP201
 * Response Body:

       {
         roomCode: string,
-        yourUUID: string
       }

-#### POST /rooms/:roomCode/join
+#### GET /rooms/:roomCode
-* Description: checks for room existence, returns its Code and the current user's UUId for that room.
+* Description: checks for room existence, returns its Code if it exists.
+* Response Code: HTTP200
 * Response Body:

       {
         roomCode: string,
-        yourUUID: string
       }

 #### POST /rooms/:roomCode/songs